Best plants to help with sleep – 9 houseplants experts say will bring calm, freshness and relaxation for a peaceful night's slumber

 Care: Requires a warm, bright spot.

-NASA's Clean Air Study back in the late 1980s found that the peace lily is one of the best air-purifying plants.
+NASA's Clean Air Study back in the late 1980s found that the peace lily is one of the best air-cleaning indoor plants.
 They help filter out harmful toxins, maintaining humidity levels for an ideal sleeping atmosphere.
-'They're attractive plants to place in a floor-standing pot, or pretty basket,' says Hall.
+'They're attractive plants to place in a floor-standing pot, or pretty basket,' says Katherine.

 A low-maintenance option, spider plants are easy to care for.
 With long leaves that spike out and fan over the pot, they're great for absorbing toxins, including any odors, and increasing oxygen levels in the air.
 They also look great in hanging pots or on a window ledge for a boho bedroom look.

-Snake plants naturally purify the air for a healthier night's sleep.
-'They'll remove harmful chemicals from the air to help with respiration', explains Hall, 'getting yourself a snake plant or two will provide the best air purification.'
+Snake plants naturally help you get a better sleep by purifying the air.
+'They'll remove harmful chemicals from the air to help with respiration', explains Katherine.
+'Getting yourself a snake plant or two will provide the best air purification.'
 Standing tall, snake plants look stylish perched on a nightstand.

 Sunlight: Can survive without sunlight, as they are succulents.

-Care: Don't need frequent watering; every 2-3 weeks in summer, and less in the winter
+Care: Don't need frequent watering; every two or three weeks in summer, and less in the winter

 Aloe vera is a plant long used for its medicinal properties, but these remarkable plants aren't only for skincare.
 They produce plenty of oxygen to help improve air purity and quality.
 Being easy to care for they make a great choice for the bedroom, especially if it doesn't get much light.